Security thread

 A security thread is a security feature of many banknotes to protect against counterfeiting.
-Introduced in United States banknotes in 1990, it consists of a thin ribbon that is woven through the note's paper.
+In the USA, such threads, first in silk and later in nylon have been used at least since the 1950's.
+A clear, inscribed polyester thread was introduced in United States banknotes in 1990.
+It consists of a thin ribbon that is woven through the note's paper.

-Usually, the ribbon runs vertically, and is "woven" into the paper, so that it at some places emerges on the front side and at the remaining places at the rear side of the paper.
+Usually the ribbon runs vertically, and is "woven" into the paper, so that it at some places emerges on the front side and at the remaining places at the rear side of the paper.
 It is made of metal foil, but sometimes of plastic, and oftentimes it has some text or numbers (e.g., the denomination) engraved.

 Threads are embedded within the paper fiber and can be completely invisible or have a star burst effect, where the thread appears to weave in and out of the paper when viewed from one side, while the thread will always appear as a solid line when held up to the light.
 Features can be built into the thread material e.g., microprinting on a transparent plastic thread or adding materials so they fluoresce under ultraviolet light.